jaimenj/whats-going-on/README.md

 * ..
 * It’s free, completely free.
 * Detection and protection of DoS attacks.
+* Detection and notification of possible DDoS attacks.
-* It can protect you against SQL injection and XSS attacks using your own Regexes.
+* It can protect you against SQL injection, XSS and xploit attacks using your own Regexes.
-* Permanent block or bypass of custom IPs, it allows you to configure IP masks and ranges with your own Regexes too.
+* Permanent block or bypass of custom IPs, it allows you to configure IPs with your own Regexes too.
-* Log and show you section for Regexes errors.
+* Log and show Regex errors in the admin panel, for debug and improve your Regexes.
 * 404s detections.
-* Possible DDoS attacks detection and notification by email.

 ## Installation